MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 ### Solution review

-Contoso evaluates the proposed design by putting together a list of pros and cons.
+Contoso evaluates the proposed design by listing pros and cons.

 | Consideration | Details |
 | --- | --- |